UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 This includes information such as the amount that will be refunded, any potential refund fee, etc (see the model for more details).

+A provider may return multiple refundOffers for the same request, which may differ e.g. in the validity time (validFrom/validUntil attribute pair) or in the reimbursement method (e.g. lower refund fee when a voucher is accepted).

 #### Cancel a Refund Offer

 ![Cancel a Refund Offer](../images/processes/seq-cancel-a-refund-offer.png)